MineManiaUK/MMBattlegrounds/README.md

 # How long a drop force-enables keep inventory for
 drop-keep-inventory-force-duration-ticks: 12000

-# Amount of time after being attacked by a player in which a death all be counted as a death by a player (Millis) Used by the keep inventory system
+# Amount of time after being attacked by a player in which a death all be counted as a death by a player (secs) Used by the keep inventory system
-combat-tag-time: 15000
+combat-tag-time: 15

 # Commands which are disabled in sudden death (Players which have "mmbattlegrounds.bypass.commanddisablement" are not affected)
 sudden-death-disabled-commands: